One of our moderation principles is to make giving feedback safe for everyone.

 We do, however, want you to know that the way you refer to your loved ones and relatives can often be used to identify who you are and who they are by staff reading your story.
 As maintaining individuals’’ anonymity is important, we will edit your story to try to prevent this from happening.

-So, nouns and pronouns that reference a person’s sex (e.g. mum, dad, son, daughter, brother, sister, husband, wife, etc.) will be replaced with nouns such as child, toddler, baby, spouse, partner, sibling.
+So, nouns and pronouns that reference a person’s gender (e.g. mum, dad, son, daughter, brother, sister, husband, wife, etc.) will be replaced with nouns such as child, toddler, baby, spouse, partner, sibling.
 We also replace such words with the pronoun ‘they’.

 We recognise this does not flow as smoothly as other nouns but do reassure you that it is the only grammatically correct word we can use to refer to a person of unspecified sex.